SYNOP Code Form

 indicator for sign of the temperature (sn)

-national group specified by Australia, included for our purposes at 09:00, 10:00 and 11:00 local time if datum is available
+National group specified by Australia.
+Included for local practices at 09:00, 10:00 and 11:00 local time.

 910fgfg group identifier (910)